Bertha (TV series): Vinyl record

 In 1986, after broadcast ended, the BBC's record label released a 12" vinyl record containing songs from the TV series.

 Tracks marked with an asterisk (*) did not feature in the TV series.
 However, it is possible that the song "Mr. Duncan" was to feature in the episode "More Speed, Less Work" but was not included due to it making the episode too long.
-The same is the case with "Mr. Willmake" possibly featuring in the episode "Bertha's Birthday".
+The same is the case with "Mr. Willmake" possibly featuring in the episode "Bertha's Birthday Party".

 The album also had a cassette release with the reference number of ZCR 585.

 Board game

 In 1987, Falcon released a board game using illustrations similar to those seen on the front covers of the photobooks.
 The game itself does not differ much from the Monopoly series of board games.
 If a player lands on T.O.M., they are allowed to ask Bertha to make an item for them.